By Ben

 minute read

-In this article, I’ll take you to, through and a little beyond the usual tourist paths that I discovered, into the life of a city where contemporary energy meets a rich, diverse past.
+In this article, I’ll take you to and through the places I discovered, into the life of a city where contemporary energy meets a rich, diverse past.

-Whether you're a history buff, a culinary enthusiast, or simply in love with exploring, Tashkent has something to surprise and delight you.
+Whether you're a history buff, a culinary enthusiast, a solo traveller (like me), or simply in love with exploring, Tashkent has something to surprise and satisfy you.

 Let's set off on our urban adventure.